MohammadMMK/IBL-oscillations-public/Decoding_spikes/ReadME.md

 ## Decoding Framework

 the decoding procedures implemented in the `DecodingFramework_OnCluster` class, which is used to classify firing rate based on logistic regression.
-This class is built to facilitate the decoding of right vs. left visual stimuli from firing rates using data from both passive and active conditions. ; active means the data is recorded during the behavioral protocol while passive represent the data recorded during passive stimulation. see
+This class is built to facilitate the decoding of right vs. left visual stimuli from firing rates using data from both passive and active conditions.
+Active means the data is recorded during the behavioral protocol while passive represent the data recorded during passive stimulation.

-### Key Components
+### Key steps

 1.  **Data Initialization** The framework accepts both passive and active firing rates for a single channel.